smaslan/get-com-descriptor/README.md

 # Get COM port User Descriptor String

-This is simple tool to obtain USB-COM port user programmed descriptor string for Windows.
+This is simple tool to obtain USB-COM port user programmed descriptor strings for Windows.
 It was created to ease the use of many COM ports on a computer as it is quite a pain to identify which one is which.
 I hate SW that tries to identify COM port by opening all ports and sending rubbish data to all of them until one responds the way that is expected.
 Fortunately, these days most devices with COM port uses USB-COM bridge chips.
 These chips almost always have possibility to programm user descriptor string to the chip's EEPROM, either internal or external.
 This user string is then reported by the USB device in operating system.
 Problem is, that it is not easy to obtain the string (at least in Windows).
 Furthermore, there is no standardization, so various chip manufacturers report the user string in different places.
 E.g. common chips like Microchip [MCP2200](https://www.microchip.com/en-us/product/mcp2200) or Silicon Labs [CP2102N](https://www.silabs.com/interface/usb-bridges/usbxpress) reports the user string in COM port device class under descriptor 'BusReportedDeviceDesc'.
-But e.g. FTDI chips, like [FT232H](https://ftdichip.com/products/ft232hq/) reports this string in USB device class and not in the child COM port device so it has to somehow paired.
-This tool is trying to deal with this for known chips and make unified interface of obtaining the user string.
+But e.g. FTDI chips, like [FT232H](https://ftdichip.com/products/ft232hq/) reports this string in USB device class and not in the child COM port device so it has to be somehow paired.
+This tool is trying to deal with this for known cases and make unified interface of obtaining the user string.

 ## C++ library